 The incidence rate for malignancy will be assessed in the pooled data from ISAR and CHRONICLE, and separately in ISAR and CHRONICLE.
 No formal statistical tests are predefined.
-All confidence intervals will be presented as nominal 95% confidence intervals.
+Incidence rate will be derived as number of reported new malignancies reported divided by the total number of person-years observed.
+Unadjusted incidence rates per 1,000 PY, together with nominal 95% CI, will be presented for all new malignancies with and without NMSC.